Essential Magnetohydrodynamics for Astrophysics: Magnetic helicity and reconnection

-The helicity has disappeared already at the moment of reconnection, while nothing helical has left the star.
-This is an idealized example, but it serves to illustrate that the change of helicity in a magnetic ejection process like Fig.\,\ref{helic} is not properly described by a term like `helicity ejection'.
-Current helicity ({\ctl sect.~\ref{helicity}}) does not fare much better.
-Unlike magnetic helicity, this is a quantity that does have a local definition, but since there is no conservation equation for it like there is for mass or energy, it does not make sense to describe the ejection process in terms of a `flux' of current helicity either.
+This is an idealized example, but it serves to illustrate that the change of helicity in a magnetic ejection process like Fig.\,\ref{helicr} is not properly described by a term like `helicity ejection'.
+The concept of \hyperlink{curhel}{current helicity} does not fare much better.
+Unlike magnetic helicity, this is a quantity that does have a local definition, but there is no conservation equation for it like there is for mass or energy.
+As a result it does not make sense to describe the ejection process in terms of a `flux' of current helicity either.
 All one can say is that unwinding of twist that was present in an emerging loop of field lines leads to the formation of a plasmoid that is ejected from the star, while helicity decreases in the process.
 In the Sun, such processes are responsible for the {\em coronal mass ejections} that cause aurorae and disturbances in the Earth's magnetic field.

-For a more on the properties of magnetic helicity, and its relation to vorticity in ordinary fluid mechanics see Moffatt (1985).
+For a more on the properties of magnetic helicity, and its relation to vorticity in ordinary fluid mechanics see \hyperlink{moff}{Moffatt} (1985).